ljkrajewski/textgen-code/tests/05-machine_learning.md

    prediction = clf.predict(sample)
    print(f"Predicted class for sample {sample}: {prediction[0]} (0: Setosa, 1: Versicolor, 2: Virginica)")
    ```
    This example uses scikit's iris data set consisting of 3 different types of irises’ (Setosa, Versicolour, and Virginica) petal and sepal length, stored in a 150x4 numpy.ndarray.
-Be sure to install scikit (_pip install scikit-learn_) before running the script.

    - **Sample Prompt 2**: ```Provide an example of feature data (X) and target labels (Y) that can be used with this script.```
    - **Test Code (Python with scikit-learn)**: